Together Forever: Greatest Hits 1983–1991

 Together Forever: Greatest Hits 1983–1991 is the first compilation album by American hip hop group Run-D.M.C.
 It was released in 1991 and was complemented by a greatest hits video collection (released separately).
-Some pressings included an uncensored version of "Beats To The Rhyme" as heard in the film "Tougher Than Leather".
+Some pressings included an uncensored version of "Beats To The Rhyme" as heard in the film Tougher Than Leather.

-In 1998, due to the success of the Jason Nevins remixes of "It's Like That" and "It's Tricky," the compilation was re-released as Together Forever: Greatest Hits 1983–1998, with the two remixes added to the compilation.
+In 1998, due to the success of the Jason Nevins remixes of "It's Like That" and "It's Tricky," the compilation was re-released as Together Forever: Greatest Hits 1983–1998, with the two remixes added to the compilation outside of the United States.